Pauline Ferrand-Prévot: 2009–2010: Triple Junior World Champion

 In July 2009, Ferrand-Prévot took part in the European Road Championships as a first year junior, where she narrowly won the Junior European time trial title ahead of Ukrainian Hanna Solovey.
 Four days later she placed third in the road race.
 Later in the same month, she won the junior European cross country championships, taking her second European title in less than 10 days in two different disciplines.
 She then participated in the World Junior Championships, winning silver in the time trial behind Hanna Solovey.
 In late August Ferrand-Prévot won both National Road titles in the junior category.
 In September, she won her first world title at the World cross country championship, whilst in October, she won the junior Chrono des Nations.

 Ferrand-Prévot began her 2010 season competing in cyclo-cross.
 For women, there is no junior category which meant that she had to compete with the elite athletes.
 She came eighth in the World Cyclo-cross championships, more than two minutes behind future teammate Marianne Vos.
 After the cyclo-cross season, she was victorious at the City of Pujols road race, one of the constituent rounds of the Coupe de France, and would go on to top the final ranking in the Coupe de France for juniors.
 Further, she won a stage of the Circuit de Borsele junior, finishing fourth overall.
 She competed in the junior mountain bike World Cup, winning the Offenburg round and finished second in the Houffalize round.
 In mid-July, at the European Championships, Ferrand-Prévot had to settle for silver in both the time trial and road race.
-Ferrand-Prévot then competed in the junior World road race Championships in Offida, Italy finishing second in the time trial.
+Ferrand-Prévot then competed in the junior World road race Championships in Offida, Italy, finishing second in the time trial.
 She retained her junior national road titles.
-In September she defended successfully the junior Mountain bike world championships in MTB at Mont-Sainte-Anne in Canada, becoming the second rider after Nicole Cooke to hold both World Championship titles in the same year on the road and in mountain biking.
+In September she defended successfully the junior Mountain bike world championships in MTB at Mont-Sainte-Anne in Canada, becoming the second rider after Nicole Cooke to hold both the road and mountain-bike world title in the same year.